 Sure, starting your new nursing career can be one of the most stressful times of your life, but it can also be one of the most exciting!
 By making an effort to continue learning on the job and evaluating your priorities, you can make the most of your nursing career.
 Take advantage of every opportunity to continue learning so you do more than just survive; you thrive.

 Interested in more career tips?
-Download our Nursing Career Toolkit here.
+Explore our nursing career transition toolkit!

 - Nearly One in Five New Nurses Leaves First Job Within a Year, According to Survey of Newly-Licensed Registered Nurses.
 (2014, September 4) http://www.rwjf.org/en/library/articles-and-news/2014/09/nearly-one-in-five-new-nurses-leave-first-job-within-a-year–acc.html

 - ‘Critical Reasons’ Behind Nurses Leaving the Profession Behind Laid Bare.
 (2017, March 8) https://www.nursingtimes.net/news/reviews-and-reports/critical-reasons-behind-nurses-leaving-profession-laid-bare/7016295.article